 Nitrogen Oxide And Particulate Matter

-Nitrogen oxide is a colorless, odorless air pollutant which is released by the combustion of fossil fuels at industrial facilities, power plants, and by motor vehicles.
-Nitrogen oxide combines with oxygen in the air and turns into nitrogen dioxide, a harmful air pollutant which can lead to the development of respiratory diseases and contributes to acid rain.
+Nitrogen oxide is a colorless, odorless air pollutant that is released by the combustion of fossil fuels at industrial facilities, power plants, and motor vehicles.
+Nitrogen oxide combines with oxygen in the air and turns into nitrogen dioxide, a harmful air pollutant that can lead to the development of respiratory diseases and contributes to acid rain.
 Short-term exposure to nitrogen dioxide air pollution can cause difficulty breathing, wheezing, and coughing.
 Sufficiently high levels of nitrogen dioxide can exacerbate conditions like asthma, requiring hospital visits.
 Exposure to elevated levels of nitrogen dioxide can cause the development of asthma, and can also increase a person’s susceptibility to cardiovascular and respiratory infections.

 Particulate matter is made out of tiny liquid and solid particles.
-Particulate matter doesn’t refer to any single air pollutant, instead, PM is an umbrella term which encompasses a wide variety of tiny particles varying in chemical composition.
+Particulate matter doesn’t refer to any single air pollutant, instead, PM is an umbrella term that encompasses a wide variety of tiny particles varying in chemical composition.
 Particulate matter is usually grouped into two different categories: PM10 and PM2.5.
 PM 10 refers to particle pollution 10 µm and smaller, while PM 2.5 refers to pollutants 2.5 µm and the smaller, which are smaller than the width of a human hair.
 At these small sizes, the particles can enter into the human lungs and bloodstream, where they can do damage to the cells of the human body.
 Exposure to particulate matter can cause a variety of health problems including heart attacks, increased susceptibility to infection, decreased overall lung function, stroke, and an increased risk for lung cancer.

-Berlin has committed itself to reducing levels of these air pollution, perhaps motivated to take the issue of air pollution as seriously as possible after it was revealed that Volkswagen had been cheating during emissions tests two years ago.
+Berlin has committed itself to reduce levels of these air pollution, perhaps motivated to take the issue of air pollution as seriously as possible after it was revealed that Volkswagen had been cheating during emissions tests two years ago.
 During 2015 Volkswagen admitted to cheating on emissions regulatory tests for around 11 million diesel vehicles.
 In response to the controversy, environmentalist groups have brought forth court cases aimed at banning diesel engines from the center of some cities.

 Funding Free Public Transportation

 Major automotive companies like Daimler, Volkswagen, and BMW all agreed to pay approximately 250 million euros (about 310 million dollars) towards upgrading transport as a result of the scandal.
 The German government has been urged by activist groups like Greenpeace to hold car manufacturers accountable by having them finance the free transport.
-Even car manufacturers themselves have recognized a need to invest in less pollutive vehicles, planning to release many hybrid or fully electric vehicles over the coming decade.
+Even car manufacturers themselves have recognized a need to invest in less pollutive vehicles, planning to release many hybrids or fully electric vehicles over the coming decade.
 Volvo has stated that after their current round of diesel vehicles are produced, they will cease producing diesel engines entirely.